 - 2 tablespoons brown sugar

-- Line a 9x9 square baking pan with parchment paper and set aside.
+- Line an 8×8 or 9×9 square baking pan with parchment paper and set aside.

-- In a food processor, pulse together 1 1/2 cups flour, powdered sugar, and salt.
-Add 8 tablespoons butter and pulse until it resembles cornmeal.
+- In a food processor, pulse together cups flour, powdered sugar, and salt.
+Add butter and pulse until it resembles cornmeal.

 - Pulse in egg until a soft, crumbly dough forms.
-Pour dough into prepared pan and press evenly to cover bottom.
-Prick all over with a fork, chill in the freezer for 30 minutes, then bake at 375°F for 25 minutes.
-Let cool.
+Scoop dough into prepared pan and press evenly to cover bottom.
+Prick all over with a fork and chill in the freezer for 30 minutes.

-- Meanwhile, in a large sauté pan, melt 2 tablespoons butter over medium-low heat.
-Add apples, 2 tablespoons granulated sugar, cinnamon, and vanilla and stir to coat.
+- In a large sauté pan, melt tablespoons butter over medium-low heat.
+Add apples, granulated sugar, cinnamon, and vanilla and stir to coat.
 Cook until apples are softened, approximately 15 minutes.

 - Spoon apples evenly into baked crust, scraping the pan to collect caramelized juices.

-- In a food processor, pulse together 1/3 cup flour, 2 tablespoons granulated sugar, brown sugar, and 2 tablespoons butter until coarse crumbs are formed.
+- To make the topping, in a food processor, pulse together flour, granulated sugar, brown sugar, and butter until coarse crumbs are formed.
 Scatter crumb over the top of the apples.